Tamil songs reflect the ancient art and culture of the Tamil region

 Tamil songs are considered to be one of the most important art forms and expressions of the Tamil region.
 The origin of this music is attributed to the ancient Tamils.
 They developed a musical system that included various scales and modes.

 One of the oldest forms of Tamil music is called Pannisai.
-This music evolved to a higher level of sophistication during the post-Sangam period.
+This music evolved to a higher level of sophistication during the post-Sangam mhtspace.

 Another important music form is Carnatic music.
 It is the most common form of music in the southern part of India.
-It has a rich and varied melodic motion.
+It has a rich and varied melodic interbiography.

 There is also a newer type of music called Folk Music.
 This is the most popular type of music in the Tamil Nadu region.
 In this style, talams (melodies) are sung by the Pulayar.
-Each talam has a deity or deities associated with it.
+Each talam has a deity or deities associated with it overallnetworth.

 There are several types of musical instruments that are used in the practice of Tamil music.
 Some of them include Padagam, Kallalaku, Thamarugam, and Thondagam.
 Other instruments include Ilayam, Akuli, Kandai, and Thuriyam.

 However, the most important musical item in the world is the Tirukkural.
-Tirukkural is a book that contains many allusions to music.
+Tirukkural is a book that contains many allusions to music techybio.

 Arunagirinathar was a Tamil literary genius.
 He is credited with setting several of his poems to music.
 He was the first to set his poems to music.